EXPLAINER-Western sanctions on banks only scratch surface of Fortress Russia

 By Tommy Wilkes and John McCrank

-It means Russian bankers or their Western counterparts with exposures to the country won't be losing much sleep.
+Measures announced earlier this week hit several Russian banks and individuals and targeted Moscow’s ability to raise money in international debt markets.

-Indeed, U.S. banks are not expecting global sanctions to have a major impact on American bank businesses or spark contagion risk, given lenders have little exposure to the Russian economy, said three executives familiar with industry thinking. [nL8N2UX2PZ]
+The United States, the European Union, Britain and their allies are now expected to add to those sanctions.

-Here's how the banks are being targeted and which measures might hit harder:
+Here's a rundown of how sanctions announced so far impact banks and investors and which measures might hit harder:

 WHAT HAS BEEN ANNOUNCED SO FAR?

-European foreign ministers agreed to sanction 27 individuals and entities, including banks financing Russian decision-makers and operations in the breakaway territories.
+European foreign ministers earlier in the week agreed to sanction 27 individuals and entities, including banks financing Russian decision-makers and operations in the breakaway territories.

-The package of sanctions also includes all members of the lower house of the Russian parliament who voted in favour of the recognition of the breakaway regions.
+The package of sanctions also included all members of the lower house of the Russian parliament who voted in favour of the recognition of the breakaway regions.

 Britain imposed sanctions on Gennady Timchenko and two other billionaires with close links to Russian President Vladimir Putin, and on five banks - Rossiya, IS Bank, GenBank, Promsvyazbank and the Black Sea Bank.

-The lenders are relatively small and only military bank Promsvyazbank is on the Russian central bank's list of systemically important credit institutions.
+The lenders were relatively small and only military bank Promsvyazbank is on the Russian central bank's list of systemically important credit institutions.

-Bank Rossiya is already under U.S. sanctions from 2014 for its close ties to Kremlin officials.
+Bank Rossiya was already under U.S. sanctions from 2014 for its close ties to Kremlin officials.

 Washington imposed sanctions on Promsvyazbank and VEB bank.